Associated Methods

 If the system part of the input MixedLindbladOpenSystem is a fermionic system, the MixedLindbladOpenSystem should adhere to the following assumptions:

-Given a device and the length of a chain, the bath-mapper library contains functions to create all possible (simple) chains of system qubits, where each system qubit is coupled to either one or two bath qubits.
+Given a device and a chain length, the bath-mapper library contains functions to create all possible (simple) chains of system qubits, where each system qubit is coupled to either one or two bath qubits.

-• create_candidates_bilinear: this function finds all of the simple chains with the given number of system qubits (length of the chain), where each system qubit is coupled to an associated bath qubit.
+• create_candidates_bilinear: This function finds all of the simple chains with the given number of system qubits (chain length), where each system qubit is coupled to an associated bath qubit.

-• chain_with_environment_candidates: this function finds all of the chains with the given number of system qubits (length of the chain), where each system qubit is coupled to an associated bath qubit.
-This function differs to the one above in that the create_candidates_bilinear only accepts a SquareLatticeDevice as input, while this function accepts any device implementing the ChainWithEnvironmentDevice trait.
+• chain_with_environment_candidates: This function finds all of the chains with the given number of system qubits (chain length), where each system qubit is coupled to an associated bath qubit.
+This function differs from the one above in that the create_candidates_bilinear only accepts a SquareLatticeDevice as input, while this function accepts any device implementing the ChainWithEnvironmentDevice trait.

-• create_candidates_trilinear: this function finds all of the simple chains with the given number of system qubits (length of the chain), where each system qubit is coupled to two associated bath qubits.
+• create_candidates_trilinear: This function finds all of the simple chains with the given number of system qubits (chain length), where each system qubit is coupled to two associated bath qubits.

-As there isn't any optimization that occurs here, in the worst-case scenario, these functions should scale to produce \( \mathcal{O}(N) \) candidates where \( N \) is the number of qubits in the device.
+Since there is no optimization here, in the worst case these functions should scale to produce \( \mathcal{O}(N) \) candidates, where \( N \) is the number of qubits in the device.

 We call these candidate chains, as they can they can then be the input for the selection algorithms we have.

-Given a device and a list of candidates, these function select the best chain of system qubits with associated bath qubits in the list of candidates.
+Given a device and a list of candidates, these functions select the best chain of system qubits with associated bath qubits in the candidate list.

 • select_optimised_bilinear_chain: accepts bilinear chains.